Conditional Logic

 Walkthrough

-In this example, volunteers are being recruited for Dream Team, a community outreach initiative that delivers ice cream and operates a local shop.
-Originally only a single question is displayed:
+In this example, you're recruiting volunteers for Dream Team, a community outreach initiative that delivers ice cream and runs a local shop.
+When people open the form, only one question displays:

-Research and development is an advanced position, thus Respondents who choose "R&D" will be asked about their other experience:
+Research and development is an advanced position, so respondents who select "R&D" will be asked about their other experience: